boyerjason700/Election_Analysis/README.md

   - Diana DeGatte, who received 73.8% of the vote and 272,892 number of votes.

  ## Election-Audit Summary
  - This script can be used for future elections as is if the data imported is in the same format and data type.
-Additional information can be obtained with modification to the code such as a specific county breakdown showing which canadiate was more favored in each county.
+Additional information can be obtained with modification to the code such as a specific county breakdown showing which candidate was more favored in each county.
- - Likewise, it can be used with slight modification to accomidate additional data columns to provide a more detailed breakdown of the voting result.
+ - Likewise, it can be used with slight modification to accommodate additional data columns to provide a more detailed breakdown of the voting result.
 For instance, collecting further demographics with each ballot (age, gender, party affiliation, etc.) would result in the ability to give a more detailed look into which candidate held more favor between the different demographics.